 The Partners' purpose is to continue to convene the groups, coordinate communications for information resource and public education purposes, and develop joint grant proposals to further regional conservation.

-A new initiative of The Dayton Foundation, the Greater Dayton Partners for the Environment now includes the Miami Conservancy District, with additional funding support from Five Rivers MetroParks and The Dayton Foundation’s Greater Dayton Conservation Fund.
-As the largest single underwriter of the Partners, The Dayton Foundation has committed up to $70,000—$35,000 a year over two years—to make the Partners a reality for some 43 nonprofit, conservation-related organizations that have been identified as potential partners.
+A past initiative of The Dayton Foundation, the Greater Dayton Partners for the Environment now includes the Miami Conservancy District, with additional funding support from Five Rivers MetroParks and The Dayton Foundation’s Greater Dayton Conservation Fund.
+The Dayton Foundation committed up to $70,000-$35,000 a year over two years-to make the Partners a reality for some 43 nonprofit, conservation-related organizations that have been identified as potential partners.

 When Crayons to Classrooms opened its doors for the first time on January 15, 2009, teachers from The Gardendale Academy in Dayton were overwhelmed.
 Said one teacher, “This is a wonderful opportunity to get help for my students.
 It also helps my students learn about the generosity of others – an extremely important lesson.”